farhankhalidkayani/farhankhalidkayani/README.md

 # 💫 About Me:
-🌱 I’m currently learning Backend development and DSA<br>
+🌱 I’m currently learning development and DSA<br>

 ## 🌐 Socials: